samshashe/OrderMangementRepository/readme.txt

-This is our read me file to be used for status update of the work done
+This is our read me file to be used for status update of the work done. sam